-Further information on when a CoC is required and how to obtain one can be found on GOV.UK website.
+Further information on when a CoC is required and how to obtain one can be found on the GOV.UK website.

-Disposal of the carcase and waste material
+Disposal of waste material

 Animal by-products must be disposed of in accordance with the Animal By-Products (Enforcement) (England) Regulations 2013.
 This is all slaughter waste not destined for human consumption or classed as specified risk material (SRM), including the horns, hides, hooves and blood.
+(See also 'Fallen stock and the disposal of animal by-products'.)